broekeson/terraform-project/README.md

 4. Create an Ansible script that uses the host-inventory file Terraform created to install Apache, set timezone to Africa/Lagos and displays a simple HTML page that displays content to clearly identify on all 3 EC2 instances.
 5. Your project is complete when one visits terraform-test.yoursdmain.com and it shows the content from your instances, while rotating between the servers as your refresh to display their unique content.
 6. Submit both the Ansible and Terraform files created

+<br><b>Solution</b>
+1. Created a terraform backend to store the state file in an S3 bucket and DynamoDB table to lock the state file.
+2. Created modules for the VPC, EC2 instances, ELB and Route53.
+3. Created a terraform script to create the VPC, EC2 instances, ELB, Security group and Route53 from the modules.
+4. Created an Ansible playbook to install Apache, set timezone to Africa/Lagos and displays a simple HTML page that displays content to clearly identify on all 3 EC2 instances.
+5. Created a shell script to run the ansible playbook, this script is called from the terraform script.